do-dpc/do-dpc/docs/source/getting_started/credit.rst

 .. _spmvg: https://github.com/spmvg/nfoursid

-If you use **do-ddpc** for published work please cite the corresponding papers:
+If you use **do-dpc** for published work please cite the corresponding papers:

 - `CVXPY: A Python-Embedded Modeling Language for Convex Optimization <https://arxiv.org/abs/1603.00943>`_